DanielKorsah/ArcDan_Linear_Maths_Framework/README.md

 * Higher dimentional vectors Vector3 and Vector4, important for 3D maths or for colours.
 * More generalised Cross Product function to replace `VectorRotate()` to work with all supported diminsions of vectors.
 * Matrix classes

+Source code for the dll in the ArcDan folder.
+ArcDan_Test simply containts a client console app for testing and demo puposes.

+Built library files will be made available at milestones.